Managing Daemons

 Requirements

-- Linux: Docker with host networking OR standalone binary
+- Linux: Docker with host networking OR standalone binary (installable as a systemd service)

 Creating a Daemon